Guide to Kuta, Lombok: my favorite chill, surf town of Indonesia

 Mawi

-Kuta has my favorite food scene in all my 4 months in Indonesia.
-What I love is that there is such a good mix of local and cheap food, as well as Western food options.
+Kuta had my favorite food scene in all my 4 months in Indonesia!
+What I loved was that there was a good mix of good, cheap local food, as well as plenty of Western food options if that’s more what you’re looking for.

 Local food

-• Cheap Zone – Large outdoor warung with seating along the street and a nice vibe.
+Cheap Zone – Large outdoor warung with seating along the street and a nice vibe.
 Great fresh seafood and cheap cocktails.
-The nasi goreng tuna satay is amazing and cocktails are 35K ($2) all night long.
-The cocktails are not necessarily amazing, but the mojito was consistently solid.
+The nasi goreng tuna satay is amazing and cocktails are 35K IDR ($2) all night long.

-• Warung Bude – Local warung with the best nasi kuning.
-It’s a yellow rice dish that comes with a light curry sauce on top, is topped with an omelet, and served with tempe and tofu on the side.
-It’s absolutely amazing and you need to try it at least once.
-This is one of the most popular warungs of Kuta.
+Warung Bude – Local warung with the best nasi kuning, a must try during your time in Kuta!
+It’s a yellow rice dish that comes with a light curry sauce and omelet on top, and is served with tempe and tofu on the side.
+One of the most popular warungs of Kuta.

-• Neo Kitchen – I really liked this place.
-It’s local food, but with a different spin on it.
-It has Indonesian flavors but is not just your typical nasi goreng.
-It’s on a small side street that you would never pass by unless you were looking for it, and I liked how it was a bit of an escape from other busier parts of Kuta.
-The staff is also extremely friendly here that I loved coming back here just to support them (and the food was delicious).
+Neo Kitchen – I really liked this place!
+It’s Indonesian food, but with their own spin on it.
+The food feels unique and elevated, but still local.
+It’s on a small side street that you would never pass by unless you were looking for it, and was a nice escape from other busier parts of Kuta.

-• The buffet – I’m sure there is technically a name for this place, but everyone just calls it the buffet.
-It is what it sounds like!
-It’s an Indonesia buffet where you serve yourself and they calculate the cost based off what you took.
-Great place to eat a lot of local food at a good price.
+The buffet – I’m sure there is technically a name for this place, but everyone just calls it the buffet.
+Great post-surf meal where you can stuff yourself with a variety of Indonesian food for a cheap price.

 Western restaurants

-• Pizza Shack – I think this is the best pizza in Kuta.
-It’s set in a nice garden setting that has a bit of a hipster feel.
-The staff are super friendly and it doesn’t feel overly pretentious despite its nice aesthetic.
+Pizza Shack – In my opinion the best pizza in Kuta.
+It’s in a nice garden setting that has a bit of a hipster feel.
+The staff are super friendly and it doesn’t feel pretentious despite its nice aesthetic.

-• Boom Burger – They serve great burgers for really cheap (25K = $1.50).
+Boom Burger – Great burgers for really cheap (25K IDR // $1.50).
 It has a very lowkey vibe that feels more like a warung.
-The veggie mushroom burger is amazing, and I’d say looked even better than the meat burgers my friends got.
+The veggie mushroom burger is amazing, and my friends said it was even better than their meat burgers!

-• Loka – So this is actually a cafe/restaurant that’s connected to a gym.
-It’s great for breakfast or lunch with its smoothie bowls, wraps, salads, juices, and more.
-It’s in an interior garden setting and is also a good place to get work done.
+Loka – Part cafe/restaurant, part gym.
+Has smoothie bowls, wraps, salads, juices, etc. and is great for breakfast or lunch.
+It’s in an interior garden setting and is also a good place to work.

-• Piccolo – Another cafe I really liked.
-They have great coffee and breakfast/lunch food options and is located on a side street.
-It’s a smaller, quieter, and more quaint cafe, and I liked it because it’s a little pocket of peace with very friendly staff that make you feel at home.
-This is also a good place to work during the day.
+Piccolo – Great coffee and Western breakfast/lunch options located on a smaller side street.
+Feels like a little pocket of peace within Kuta with very friendly staff that make you feel at home.
+Also a good place to work during the day.

 Nightlife & bars

-Every night of the week, there is a main bar that everyone goes to, and they trade off so that only one is open each night.
-It rotates between Surfer’s Bar and Rasta Bar, and on Wednesday’s they are both closed and there’s Turtle Rave at Tajung Aan beach.
+Every night of the week, there is a main bar in town that everyone goes to.
+They trade off so that only one is open each night.
+It rotates between Surfer’s Bar and Rasta Bar, and on Wednesday’s they are both closed for Turtle Rave at Tajung Aan beach.

 Both Surfer’s Bar and Rasta Bar are outdoor beach bars that have live music and a DJ every night.
-Both have space to sit and hang out, as well as space to dance.
-While they’re pretty similar, I prefer Surfer’s Bar as vibe tends to be more lively there, and more chill at Rasta Bar.
+Both have space to sit, hang out, and dance.
+They’re quite similar, but I prefer Surfer’s Bar as vibe tends to be more lively there, versus more chill at Rasta Bar.

-Turtle Rave is every Wednesday at Turtle Warung at Tajung Aan and costs 100K IDR ($6) for entry, which includes a free drink.
-Tajung Aan is a 15 minute scooter ride from town, so you do have to plan around being able to get yourself back by scooter.
-There are usually locals with scooters waiting outside offering rides back to Kuta, but they usually charge a lot, so it’s best to plan around being able to get back yourself.
-Most weeks, Turtle Rave has a techno DJ, though I’ve also heard of there being different genres some weeks.
-I honestly don’t like Turtle Rave that much since it feels like it’s trying too much to be a rave and I prefer the chiller beach bar vibe, but if you’re in Kuta for a while, it might be worth it to check out at some point.
+Turtle Rave is every Wednesday at Turtle Warung at Tajung Aan.
+Entry costs 100K IDR ($6) and includes a free drink.
+Tajung Aan is a 15 minute scooter ride from town, so you have to plan around being able to get yourself back by scooter as well.
+Most weeks, Turtle Rave has a techno DJ, though I’ve also heard that sometimes there are different genres.
+I honestly didn’t like Turtle Rave that much.
+It feels like it’s trying too hard to be a rave and I prefer the chiller beach bar scene, but if you’re in Kuta for a while, it’s worth it to check out at some point.

-Aside from these 3 main bars, there are honestly not a ton of other bar options in Kuta.
-Most people have drinks with dinner, but there aren’t too many dedicated bars.
-A lot of restaurants also have happy hour deals around 4-8pm, so you can just take a walk around and see what appeals to you.
-Here are just a couple of bars I enjoyed:
+Aside from these 3 main bars, there are not a ton of other bar options in Kuta.
+A lot of restaurants do have happy hour deals from 4-8pm, so you can just walk around and see what you like!
+Here are a couple of bars I enjoyed though:

 Day and weekend trips from Kuta